Brad Franchione

 Bradley Todd Franchione (born c.
-1974) is a former American football coach.
-He won two NJCAA National Football Championships as the head coach at Blinn College.
-He is the son of retired footblal coach Dennis Franchione.
+1974) is an American former college football coach.
+He served as the head football coach at Blinn College in Brenham, Texas from 2005 to 2010, compiling a record of 54–13 and leading his teams to two NJCAA National Football Championship, in 2006 and 2009.
+Franchione is the son of retired football coach Dennis Franchione.

 Early life

 Franchione is the son of college football coach and former ESPN announcer Dennis Franchione and Linda Solomon.
 Franchione was born in Miller, Missouri, and grew up near Pittsburg, Kansas.
 He graduated from Pittsburg High School in 1992 and earned a bachelor's degree in physical education in 1996 from the University of New Mexico.
 Two years later he received his M.S. in education from Arkansas State University.
 Franchione began his coaching career while still in college.
 He was a student coach assisting the secondary at the University of New Mexico from 1992 to 1996, and served as a graduate assistant with the offense at Arkansas State from 1996 to 1998.

 Early career

 After his graduation from Arkansas State, Franchione received his first official coaching job as an assistant at Fort Scott Community College, working with quarterbacks and the punt team and serving as video coordinator.
 After a year there, Franchione move to East Central University, where from 1999 to 2001 he was the defensive line coach and recruiting coordinator, as well as the academic and special teams coordinator.
 He helped lead the 2000 team to its first winning season in 17 years.
 In 2001 and 2002, Franchione was an assistant coach at the University of West Alabama, where he worked with linebackers and the punt and kickoff teams.
 He held the same position at the University of Tennessee at Martin in 2002.

 The next season (2003), Franchione was an associate head coach, defensive coordinator, and recruiting coordinator at Bacone College.
 The team earned second place in the Central States Football League (CSFL).
 In 2004, Franchione served as defensive line coach at Texas A&M University–Commerce.
 In his single season there, he was also the academic, travel, and video coordinator for the team.
 He was responsible for recruiting at Kansas junior colleges and in central Texas, an area that included his next school, Blinn.